gandromes/stdlibset_Assembler-FASM/README.md

           ```java
             tab    %
           ```
-    - **c_print_bytes** - this function takes a tuple of numbers and the number of elements in it, then goes through each number and calls print_number on it, increments the counter and this cycle ends only when the counter reaches the number of elements in the tuple
+    - **c_print_bytes** - this function takes a tuple of numbers and the number of elements in it, then goes through each number and calls print_number on it, increments the counter and this cycle ends only when the counter reaches the number of elements in the tuple.
         - code
           ```c
             unsigned char numArr[5] = {3, 2, 1, 5, 7};